 On to the next one!
-Matt Dawson, founder of the nonprofit organization Dawson’s Peak, has embarked on phase three out of six on his roadmap for Project Seven for Soldiers, an attempt to set seven world records in multiple extreme activities.
+Matt Dawson, founder of the nonprofit organization Dawson’s Peak, has completed four phases out of five on his roadmap for Project Seven for Soldiers, an attempt to set multiple world records in multiple extreme activities.

 “The goal of Project Seven for Soldiers is to exemplify our motto of ‘Earn, Give, Live your life,” said Dawson.
 “We are also bringing awareness and attempting to raise $1 million for Hope For The Warriors and the Gary Sinise Foundation.”

-In April, Dawson stepped off on phase one of this journey, where he tackled the first portion of the Explorers Grand Slam.
-The Explorers Grand Slam consists of climbing seven of the highest peaks of the seven continents, known as the Seven Summits, as well as trekking the North and South Poles.
-Through heavy snow, gusting winds, and rough terrain, Dawson completed his climbs for Mt.
+In April 2021, Dawson stepped off on phase one of this journey, where he tackled the first portion of the Explorers Grand Slam.
+The Explorers Grand Slam consists of climbing the highest peaks on each of the seven continents (known as the Seven Summits) as well as skiing to the North and South Poles.
+Through heavy snow, gusting winds, and rough terrain, Dawson completed his all seven climbs, including: Mt.
 Everest, Mt.
 Kilimanjaro, Mt.
-Elbrus, and Denali on August 31.
+Elbrus, Denali, Mt.
+Vinson, Aconcagua and Mt.
+Kosciuszko.

-After taking only a few months to recover, Dawson kicked off phase two on November 16, where he set off to cross the Mojave Desert, including the treacherous Death Valley.
-This expedition was not for the faint of heart as Dawson battled temperatures reaching 134 degrees, sandstorms, and even injuries as he pushed forward.
+After taking only a few months to recover, Dawson kicked off phase three on November 16, 2021, where he set off to cross the Mojave Desert, including the treacherous Death Valley.
+This expedition was not for the faint of heart as Dawson battled high temperatures, sandstorms, and even injuries as he pushed forward.
 In just six days and 23 hours, Dawson, accompanied by only his 220 pounds of gear, walked 213 miles from Beatty, Nevada, to Victorville, California.
-Finishing on November 22, this voyage was the first solo and unsupported crossing of the Mojave Desert based off available records.
+Finishing on November 22, 2021, this voyage is believed to be the first solo and unsupported crossing of the Mojave Desert and Death Valley.